-You probably won't get to play PlayerUnknown's Battlegrounds on PS4 anytime soon, but Fortnite Battle Royale is a great (and free) alternative.
-As with PUBG, this multiplayer shooter has 100 players parachute onto a battlefield and scavenge for weapons and supplies, then fight until there's one person or team left standing.
+Despite some serious competition from games like Apex Legends, Fortnite is still a cultural phenomenon for a reason.
+This multiplayer shooter has 100 players parachute onto a battlefield and scavenge for weapons and supplies, then fight until there's one person or team left standing.
 However, Battle Royale stands out by incorporating the base-building mechanics of the core Fortnite game, which adds an exciting wrinkle to the formula by letting you create traps and strongholds as you fight to survive.
-The polished, colorful graphics certainly don't hurt either.
+Fortnite remains one of the biggest games out there thanks to constant updates and in-game events, from new skins and map changes to live in-game concerts.
+Its colorful, whimsical art style also makes it a great battle royale starting point for younger players.

 Remember Gwent, the card game from The Witcher 3 that you spent more time playing than you did tackling actual quests?
 That card game is now its own stand-alone experience.
 Building on the original Witcher 3 iteration, Gwent is a free-to-play collectible card game that's all about customizing your deck, summoning all kinds of cool attacks and spells, and outsmarting your opponent.
 Even if you're not a fan of CD Projekt Red's high-fantasy universe, Gwent is still a fast, fun and free game that any fan of collectible card battlers should give a spin.